kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 	UID *types.UID `json:"uid,omitempty"`
 }

-// Note: alpha leaves the source Pod running after a checkpoint, so the kubelet
+// Note: alpha leaves the source Pod running after a checkpoint; the CRI
-// always requests the RUNNING post-checkpoint state from the CRI.
-The user-facing
+// CheckpointPod contract always resumes the containers.
+The user-facing choice
-// choice (a postCheckpointState field on PodCheckpointSpec) is intentionally not
+// (a postCheckpointState field on PodCheckpointSpec) and the matching CRI field
-// added to the API yet; it will be introduced together with the "Stopped"
+// are intentionally not added yet; they will be introduced together with the
-// behavior in the migration follow-up, when it is actually used.
-The CRI enum
+// "Stopped" behavior in the migration follow-up, when they are actually used.
-// (CheckpointPodRequest.post_checkpoint_state) reserves the value ahead of that so
-// runtimes can implement it.
-See Post-Checkpoint State Semantics.
+// See Post-Checkpoint State Semantics.

 // PodCheckpointStatus reports the observed state of the checkpoint operation.
 // (There is no top-level observedGeneration: the spec is immutable, so the